kryptogo/jobs/README.md

 **Requirements**：

 - Proficient with Objective-C or Swift, and Cocoa Touch
-- Experience with iOS frameworks such as Core Data, Core Animation, etc.
+- Experience with iOS frameworks such as Core Data, Core Animation, etc
 - Familiarity with RESTful APIs to connect iOS applications to back-end services
 - Knowledge of other web technologies and UI/UX standards
 - Understanding of Apple’s design principles and interface guidelines